 LEAVE HOME – THE RAMONES (1977)

 The retardos nonpareil themselves!
-They need no introductory remarks, so I will jump straight to the album.
+They need no introductory remarks, so let’s jump straight to the album.

-Sure, it doesn’t contain any major Ramones trademark songs.
-But it is more melodic than their groundbreaking debut while maintaining the latter’s listless rawness and economy, which started dissipating in their following releases.
+Sure, it doesn’t contain any major trademark songs.
+But it is more melodic than their groundbreaking debut while maintaining the latter’s rawness and economy, which started dissipating in their following releases.

 LONDON CALLING – THE CLASH (1979)

-From 100 Club’s floor to Shea Stadium’s bleachers.
-From the Hundred Years War to the Crimea with a lance, and a musket, and a Roman spear.
-The Clash climbed the highest hill, raised their flag, and defended it to the last man.
-(Any last effort in my part to not appear pretentious be damned:)
+At the 100 Club’s floor and Shea Stadium’s bleachers.
+From the Hundred Years War to the Crimea with a lance, and a musket, and a Roman spear, the Clash raised their flag on the highest hill.

 This is where rock and roll will forever make a stand.

-The best rock and roll record ever recorded.
+The best rock and roll album ever recorded.

 AM – ARCTIC MONKEYS (2013)

-Rock and roll is slipping to the sidelines; its erstwhile mainstream popularity has been overtaken by, mainly, hip-hop and modern RnB.
+Rock and roll is slipping to the sidelines; its erstwhile mainstream popularity has been overtaken by other genres.

-Initially, AM may appear monochromatic, but give it a couple of listens and its charms will start revealing themselves throughout.
+Initially, AM may appear monochromatic, but give it a couple of listens and its charms will start revealing themselves.